rsemihkoca/ExpenseManagementApp/README.md

 - Handlervalidator.cs and fluentvalidation is used for validation.
 - Entities have unique index fields so additional validations are added for those like CategoryName, UserName, Email.
--
+- Dependencies injected, code is decoupled.
+Avoid code duplication.
+Code can extended easily.
+- 2 Admin, 2 Personnel users are created in migration.
+42 expenses are created.
+- Further Improvements: ApiResponse Class, I did not used apiresponse class so as to return appropriate status code and message.
+But it can be improved.
+Handling enums, ClassLevelCascadeMode etc.

 Further information can be found in the [link](https://documenter.getpostman.com/view/23348379/2s9YymFQ2G).
-Also in dcoumentation folder there is a postman collection.
+Also in documentation folder there is a postman collection.
 You can import it to postman and test the api.